CANopenNode/CANopenNode/doc/deviceSupport.md

 CANopenNode can run on many different devices.
 There are possible many different implementations on many different hardware, with many different development tools, by many different developers.
 It is not possible for single project maintainer to keep all the hardware interfaces updated.
 For that reason all hardware specific files are not part of the CANopenNode project.

 It is necessary to implement interface to specific hardware.
 Interface to Linux socketCAN is part of this projects.
 Interfaces to other controllers are separate projects.
-There are interfaces to: Zephyr RTOS, PIC, Mbed-os RTOS + STM32, NXP, etc.
+There are interfaces to: Zephyr RTOS, PIC, Analog Devices Inc. (ADI), Mbed-os RTOS + STM32, NXP, etc.

 Note for device driver contributors